cjansen18/xml-spring-retry-project/README.md

 Spring Retry project example (featuring a XML configured RetryTemplate)
 =====================================================================

 Quick and dirty example of how to use the Spring Retry project.
+This project basically allows you to retry certain operations should a configurable thrown exception be encountered.

+The developer can also configure the retry behavior (ie -frequency of retries).

 Spring project
 --------------